DexterInd/GoPiGo3/Projects/IntelligentObjectAvoider/README.md

 In order to test this script, it's advised to create at your place a small labyrinth where the `GoPiGo3` can be put in.
 Books, bags, stools can be used.
 Avoid creating very sharp corners in your little maze or too small "corridors" as your `GoPiGo3` can get stuck.

 You need to do the following things in order to be able to launch the `robot.py` script:
 1. Install `scikit-learn` package.
-A `pip install scikit-learn` should be enough (be mindful of whether you need to use `sudo` or not).
+A `pip install scikit-learn` should be enough (be mindful of whether you need to use `sudo` or not - most probably it's `sudo` that's required).
+Generally, `pip` is associated for `Python 2` applications and `pip3` is associated for `Python 3` apps, so most likely, on your system, you'll have to do a `sudo pip3 install scikit-learn`.
 2. Plug in the servo into port `SERVO 1` of the GoPiGo3 just like in the below photo.
 3. Plug in the distance sensor into any of the 2 `I2C` ports of the GoPiGo3 just like in the below photo.
 4. Run the actual script.
 Use only `Python 3` as `Python 2` is not supported.